ssowri1/SPAlertView/README.md

 ### AlertView

-This is a Simple alert view for Swift 3.0
+This is a Simple alert view for iOS supported with Swift 3.0

-DashBoard-Gauge is a lightweight and easy-to-use source for showing Vehicles or anything else running status in Real time.

 ### Installation